What Is Employer Branding? Definition, Benefits and Strategies

-- Online Reviews - These days, almost every job seeker reads employer reviews before applying to a job, and coming across a negative review can stop them in their tracks.
+These days, almost every job seeker reads employer reviews before applying to a job, and coming across a negative review can stop them in their tracks.
 While you can’t control anonymous reviews, you can respond to them, and that can have a serious impact on perceptions.
-62% of job seekers say their opinion of a company improved after seeing it respond to a negative review, so pay attention to what people are saying about you and don’t be afraid to respond.
+According to a Glassdoor survey, 7 out of 10 people changed their opinion of a company after seeing it respond to a negative review, so pay attention to what people are saying about you and don’t be afraid to respond.

-- Candidate Experience - If you’re lucky enough to convince a great candidate to apply, at some point you’ll interact with them offline.
-Whether it’s an initial phone screen or in office interview, the experience that candidate has must align with your employer brand or you’re almost guaranteed to lose them.
+If you’re lucky enough to convince a great candidate to apply, at some point you’ll interact with them offline.
+Whether it’s an initial phone screen or in-office interview, the experience that candidate has must align with your employer brand or you’re almost guaranteed to lose them.

 Remember to walk before you run.
 Employer branding isn’t easy, and there’s no sense rushing the process.
 Once you’ve tackled these items, you’ll be able to dive into more advanced employer branding projects.

 There’s no one-size-fits-all approach for employer branding, so you need to determine the ideal ways for your team to show off its personality.